 Vibrato and Tremolo have very simple controls.
-Both effects can be assigned to either Layer or none.
+Both effects can be assigned to the individual parts of each layer.

 - Fade: Applies an adjustable fade-in each time a voice is opened. - Rate: Sets the speed of the Vibrato or Tremolo in Hz. - Depth: Sets the amount of the Vibrato or Tremolo. - Poly: When active, the effect is polyphonic.
 It means that each voice triggers an independent Vibrato or Tremolo.